Speeding Points

 Why Should I Fight These Charges?

-Just paying the fine is simply admitting guilt of traffic violations.
-Apart from pleading guilty, you could also find points added to your driver’s license record that may have serious consequences going into the future.
-If you gather enough points on your license, it may be suspended for a certain period of time.
-According to the law in Pennsylvania, the number of points varies on the basis of speed at which you were driving the vehicle.
-As your traffic ticket attorney, I would tell you the faster you drive above the permissible limits, the more speeding points are deducted off your driver’s license.
+Paying the fine implies admitting guilt for the traffic violations.
+This not only results in pleading guilty but also adds points to your driver’s license record, which can have serious implications for your future.
+Accruing enough points can lead to the suspension of your license for a certain period of time.
+In Pennsylvania, the number of points varies depending on the speed at which you were driving.
+The faster you drive above the permissible limits, the more speeding points are deducted from your driver’s license.

 Here is how the system works: